Andrew-Lodise/WhatToWear/README.md

 # What to Wear

-## Description:
+## Description
-This is a 2 page tkinter program that allows the user to search for weather information of anywhere in the world either by web scraping from google or by using a weather api, it then generates a random outfit that fits that weather data from a csv file called "outfits.csv".
+- This is a 2 page tkinter program that allows the user to search for weather information of anywhere in the world either by web scraping from google or by using a weather api, it then generates a random outfit that fits that weather data from a csv file called "outfits.csv".
 The second page allows them to customize what outfits they want to program to choose from, they can enter 4 articles of clothing and the max temp and lowest temp the would wear that outfit.
 Everthing works with a csv file in the backgroud.

-This is a personal project to put on my portfolio it is not intended for many users, but I made it in a customizable way so it will work for everyone.
+- This is a personal project to put on my portfolio it is not intended for many users, but I made it in a customizable way so it will work for everyone.

-I built this because I felt this was a process in my life that I could automate, and wanted to put my programming skills to the test.
+- I built this because I felt this was a process in my life that I could automate, and wanted to put my programming skills to the test.

-Unfortunately my tk_ui file is very long (almost 500 lines) This is something I wish I thought about sooner but the way I switch between the frames makes it impossible to refactor the code into different files for each frame.
+- Unfortunately my tk_ui file is very long (almost 500 lines) This is something I wish I thought about sooner but the way I switch between the frames makes it impossible to refactor the code into different files for each frame.

-## Installation guide
+## Installation Guide
 - install dependencies with
     - "pip install -r requirements.txt"